 If you make these, please let me know or better yet Instagram me at @mygoodnesskitchen.
 It’s not an accident if everyone does it. xx

-Rich, gooey and delicious, these slightly salty chocolate brownies are made all the more wonderful by hidden pumpkin
+Chocolatey, fudgy, rich and utterly delicious, these slightly salty chocolate brownies are made possible by a sneaky, hidden ingredient.

 - 1 cup roasted/cooked pumpkin